 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the A850 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A850 from Sony.
+Both the A7R III and the A850 have been discontinued, but can regularly be found used on eBay.
+The A7R III was replaced by the Sony A7R IV, while the A850 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony A850 Manual.